Wolverhampton: Rail

 The 1960s buildings of the station have now been demolished, following a lengthy delay, and are being replaced with a more modern station building.
-Phase 1 opened in Spring 2020, which saw the creation of a new entrance.
-Phase 2 saw the demolition of the remainder but construction of the replacement was delayed due to the COVID-19 restrictions.
-This new station includes a stop on the Metro tram line which should also open in September 2021.
+Phase 1 opened in spring 2020, which saw the creation of a new entrance.
+Phase 2 saw the demolition of the remainder but construction of the replacement was delayed due to the COVID-19 restrictions and opened on 28 June 2021.
+This new station includes a stop on the Metro tram line which opened in September 2023.

 Buses

-Buses in the city are run commercially by a number of bus operators, the largest provider of services is National Express West Midlands.
-As well as serving suburbs of the city, buses from the centre of Wolverhampton also provide a direct link with the city of Birmingham and connections to Walsall, Telford, West Bromwich, Stourbridge, Cannock, Stafford, Sedgley, Bilston, Bloxwich, Bridgnorth and Dudley.
+National Express West Midlands is the largest bus operator in the city; other operators include Chaserider, Diamond West Midlands, Travel Express, Banga Buses and Arriva Midlands.
+As well as serving suburbs, buses from the centre of Wolverhampton run to Birmingham, Walsall, Telford, West Bromwich, Stourbridge, Cannock, Stafford, Sedgley, Bilston, Bloxwich, Bridgnorth and Dudley.

+Transport for West Midlands operates Wolverhampton bus station on Pipers Row, which was completely rebuilt in 2011.
+It is situated near to the railway station, providing an interchange between bus, train and tram.
+National Express West Midlands has a traffic office inside the bus station where officers can monitor disruptions and make alterations if required.
+Colour schemes and branding have been updated following the transition from Network West Midlands to TfWM branding.
-Wolverhampton bus station operated by Transport for West Midlands is situated at Pipers Row, near to the railway station, providing an interchange between the two modes of transport.
-The station has recently had a complete rebuild.
-Its previous Pipers Row incarnation opened on 26 October 1986, just six years after its predecessor of 1981.
-The station underwent a further upgrade in 1990, which saw the grade II listed Queen's Building incorporated into the bus station.
-A mild refurbishment took place in 2005/06, with new toilets and the addition of a coach stand.

-In July 2009, plans were unveiled for a complete rebuild of the bus station, which was part of Wolverhampton's Interchange Project.
-The bus station closed in April 2010 and was demolished; a £22.5 million station opened in July 2011.
+The previous Pipers Row bus station opened on 26 October 1986, just six years after its predecessor of 1981.
+The grade II listed Queen's Building was incorporated into the bus station as part of a further upgrade in 1990.
+A limited refurbishment took place in 2005–6, with new toilets and the addition of a coach stand.
+In 2009, plans were unveiled for a complete rebuild of the bus station, as part of Wolverhampton's Interchange Project and in April 2010 it was closed.

-Bilston bus station is a small bus interchange located in Bilston Town Centre, Wolverhampton.
-It opened in 1991, as a new bus station to serve the town of Bilston and became an interchange on 31 May 1999 when the Midland Metro service opened on the adjacent railway line that had been disused since the end of 1982.

-Bus services are operated mostly by National Express West Midlands and Diamond Bus and most serve the station which is a short, walkable distance from Bilston Central tram stop, which links the town to Birmingham, West Bromwich, Wednesbury and Wolverhampton.
-National Express West Midlands service 79 (Wolverhampton - West Bromwich via Darlaston and Wednesbury) operates along the main A41 through the town, omitting the bus station.

-The station is built around a large square building which features a shop.